MacGapProject/MacGap1/README.md

     var defaults = JSON.parse( macgap.userDefaults.getUserDefaults() );

     // Set the user default at the specified key.
 Objective-C is strongly typed, unlike JavaScript.
-For security, keys are automatically preceded with 'macgap.'.
+For security, keys are automatically preceded with 'macgap_'.
 If this is omitted it will be added automatically.
 Thus the following two statements are functionally identical.

-    macgap.userDefaults.setString('macgap.mykey', 'mystring');
+    macgap.userDefaults.setString('macgap_mykey', 'mystring');
     macgap.userDefaults.setString('mykey', 'mystring');

-    macgap.userDefaults.setInteger('macgap.mykey', 5);
+    macgap.userDefaults.setInteger('macgap_mykey', 5);
-    macgap.userDefaults.setBool('macgap.mykey', 1);
+    macgap.userDefaults.setBool('macgap_mykey', 1);
-    macgap.userDefaults.setFloat('macgap.mykey', 12.345678);
+    macgap.userDefaults.setFloat('macgap_mykey', 12.345678);

 	// Get the user default for the specified key.
-Objective-C is strongly typed, unlike JavaScript. macgap.userDefaults.getString('macgap.mykey');
+Objective-C is strongly typed, unlike JavaScript. macgap.userDefaults.getString('macgap_mykey');
-	macgap.userDefaults.getInteger('macgap.mykey');
+	macgap.userDefaults.getInteger('macgap_mykey');
-	macgap.userDefaults.getBool('macgap.mykey');
+	macgap.userDefaults.getBool('macgap_mykey');
-	macgap.userDefaults.getFloat('macgap.mykey');
+	macgap.userDefaults.getFloat('macgap_mykey');

-	// Remove the user default for the specified key. macgap.userDefaults.removeObjectForKey('macgap.mykey');
+	// Remove the user default for the specified key. macgap.userDefaults.removeObjectForKey('macgap_mykey');

 	// Be notified when the user defaults are changed.
 To see what was changed, store a local snapshot of the object and compare to it. document.addEventListener('userDefaultsChanged', function(e) {
 		console.log(e.data);
     }, true);

-User defaults added by JavaScript will be automatically namespaced by prefixing `macgap.`.
+When removing or setting user defaults from JavaScript, the provided key must be prefixed with `macgap_`.
+If this is ommitted the key will be automatically namespaced by prefixing `macgap_`.
 This ensures it is not possible for JavaScript to modify or delete User Defaults which it did not create, as a security measure.

 The User Defaults provide a large amount of interesting data that is now available to your JavaScript app.

-It can also be used to implement an easy channel for communication between JavaScript and objects placed into the app using Interface Builder in Xcode eg Toolbars, buttons, preference windows.
-These can be bound directly to the User Defaults in Interface Builder, without writing any Objective-C code.
+They can also be used to implement an easy channel for communication between JavaScript and objects placed into the app using Interface Builder in Xcode eg Toolbars, buttons, preference windows.
+These can be bound directly to the User Defaults in Interface Builder, without writing any Objective-C code, and controlled directly from JavaScript.

 ##Offline Patterns